 Though I loved writing for the theatre, I could not make a living out of it, so I turned to television and became a professional screenwriter.
 I greatly enjoyed those years.
 It was exhilarating to be able to do what I loved most, writing, and all the while be paid for it...

 About ten years ago, I decided to write my first novel, inspired by my childhood as almost all first novels are...
 It was important for me to portray the life of an eccentric and touching French-Canadian family in Ottawa before those times were forgotten.
-This novel was published in 2006 and selected for the 5th Edition of the Archambault Prize for a first novel.
+This novel, Le Fort intérieur, was published in 2006 and selected for the 5th Edition of the Archambault Prize for a first novel.
 The novel didn't win, but I caught the "novel writing virus"...
-I love to be alone at my desk, like a conductor leading an orchestra, without any deadline or constraints others then the ones I give myself...
+I love to be alone at my desk, like a conductor leading an orchestra, without any deadline or constraints others than the ones I give myself...

 In 2007, I started to write Fanette, my historical fiction series.
 I did an enormous amount of research, and wrote 5 to 7 hours a day.
 I was deeply moved by the fate of the Irish families who struggled to survive and strived for a better life in a foreign country.
 I realized that these lives from the past were very close to me.
 My ultimate goal was to resuscitate them through fiction so that readers could learn more about the hardship and destinies of Irish immigrants, who played a tremendous role in the history of Canada.
 More than seven years and 3,500 pages later, I completed the seventh and last volume of the series.
 The first two volumes are available in English.

 A sequel for Fanette